 In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies the accounting for certain financial instruments with characteristics of liability and equity, including convertible instruments and contracts on an entity's own equity.
 The standard reduces the number of models used to account for convertible instruments, removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, and requires the if-converted method for calculation of diluted earnings per share for all convertible instruments.
 The standard is effective for the Company for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2023.
-Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020.
 The Company is currently evaluating the impact of this standard on its Consolidated Financial Statements.